ghqor25/aws-cdk-tester/README.md

 # AWS CDK TESTER (CDK CUSTOM CONSTRUCT)
-It's Custom Construct using StepFunctions to test things.
+It's Custom Construct using StepFunctions to test things in aws cdk.
+For many tests, I thought using lambda and @aws-sdk/* is easy and clean way.

 Tester do a single test with multiple `testCase`s in parallel.